 - salt & pepper

 Buying the pre-shredded cabbage or slaw in a bag makes this recipe a breeze to pull together, especially great on hot summer days when the Carolina sun is beating down and the humidity is high.
-On those kind of days heating up the oven makes the house feel like a furnace.
+On those kinds of days heating up the oven makes the house feel like a furnace.

-- 1 14 oz package of cole slaw or 1 lb. fresh sliced cabbage
+- 1 14 oz package of cole slaw, or 1 lb. fresh sliced cabbage

 - 1 medium onion, minced

 - 2 tablespoons sweetener, sugar, sucanat, agave, etc.